-- Rice, pasta and oatmeal
+- Rice, pasta, and oatmeal

 The end result is a little bit like a low carb diet, although you’re not actively tracking carbs.

 In the short-term, I’m sure the system works.
-For many people, it would represent an improvement to their diet and a decrease in calories.
+For many people, it would represent an improvement in their diet and a decrease in calories.
 Of course, most of the benefits would come from the diet side of things, not the products.

 The products are actually pretty typical and you can find variations from countless different brands.
 If nothing else, it would be worth finding a less expensive meal replacement shake that has more protein and less sugar.

 Even then, this isn’t a long-term solution.
 It just forces people to rely on products and doesn’t teach long-term strategies.
 Many customers would end up losing weight initially and then gaining it all back.

 When it comes to products, Orenda International is a mixed bag.
 The idea sounds appealing and the company does a great job at marketing.
 But, you’re still dealing with expensive products that simply aren’t unique.

 So then, the viability of Orenda International partly comes down to the compensation plan.
 How good is it?